qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

          lsusb

-   **Sample output**
+   If the output says QDL mode, the device is in EDL mode:

    .. container:: screenoutput

       .. line-block::

           Bus 002 Device 014: ID 05c6:9008 Qualcomm, Inc. Gobi Wireless Modem (QDL mode)

-.. note:: This procedure applies to the Ubuntu host environment.

-**Using ADB**
+**Use ADB**

-.. note:: Use ADB only if the device has a preloaded build.
+This procedure applies to the Ubuntu host environment.
+Use ADB only if the device has a preloaded build.

 1. `Install
    QUD <https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-253/faqs.html#install-qud>`__